 The test procedures are written assuming that you know how to program the power supply either from the front panel or from an GPIB or RS-232 controller.
-See "Output Setting and Operation Commands", starting on page 81 for complete instructions on remote programming.
+See "Output Setting and Operation Commands" in chapter 4 for complete instructions on remote programming.